JohnMcCarroll/DeepLearningChessAI/README.md

 ```buildoutcfg
 $ git clone https://github.com/JohnMcCarroll/DeepLearningChessAI.git
 ```

-Set up a virtual environment:
+Navigate to the root directory of the repository.
+Then, set up a virtual environment:
 ```buildoutcfg
 $ python -m venv .
 ```